 and not on merely individual transactions.
 This "long

-run" attitude has positioned CMI to be here for customers
+run" attitude has positioned DVEO to be here for customers

 of all types both small and large.
 We are here to serve you